-Masters of Creative Writing Programs near Boston MA
+Masters in Creative Writing

 Earn a masters in creative writing (MFA or MA) to take your writing to the next level.
 Whether your passion is for poetry, fiction, or another genre entirely, a masters program might be a great opportunity to hone your craft under the tutelage of your professors and amongst a supportive community of peers.
 Through intensive writing courses and constructive feedback, you could take the first steps towards becoming the writer you want to be!